table of contents

 - Urinary tract infection

-Researchers couldn’t determine if these side effects were directly caused by using Latisse or because of other reasons.
-Nevertheless, all the research studies and a literature review of Latisse for eyebrows suggest that Latisse is safe to use for eyebrow hair growth when you follow the directions (Chanasumon, 2018).
+Researchers couldn’t determine if these side effects were directly caused by using Latisse or other factors.
+Nevertheless, all the research studies and a literature review of Latisse for eyebrows suggest that Latisse is safe to use for eyebrow hair growth when you follow the directions.

 According to the few studies available, using Latisse for seven to nine months increases eyebrow fullness.
 As long as you continue to use it, you should be able to maintain eyebrow thickness.
 If you miss or skip an application, don’t double up.
 Continual use gives thicker and longer brows.

 Latisse could be an effective way to help you regrow your brows.
 However, you may have a condition that causes your eyebrow hair loss.
-Please speak with your healthcare professional to determine the cause and whether Latisse is suitable for you.
+Make an appointment with your healthcare professional to determine if Latisse is a suitable choice for you.

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.